 How about event planning?
 Conferences, trade shows, tours, meetings, educational and community-connection events all require skilled organizers and promoters.

-The business of producing food for growing world with limited resources is a complex team sport.
-There are so many facets to chose from – pursue an interest you’re passionate and join our team!
+The business of producing food for a growing world with limited resources is a complex team sport.
+There are so many facets to chose from – pursue an interest you’re passionate about and join our team!
 We’re excited to see what you bring to the table.

 Check out these great videos showcasing the opportunities waiting for you!

 Your Life – Your Agriculture and Dreams Can Come True with Agriculture